crownlessking/web-ui/README.md

 };
 ```

-If the default background is defined, use `page.useDefaultBackground` to cause your page to make use of it so that you don't have to give it a background.
+If the page does not have its own background then the page will make use the default background, if it is defined.
+However, if you want the page to remain without a background, set `page.useDefaultBackground` to false to prevent it from using the default background.

 [[back](#page-object)] [[top](#web-ui)]